Documentation

 Specifying a simulation mode

-# compressed mode for a large variational circuit
+# cluster_mps mode for a large variational circuit

 job = backend.run(qc, shots=8192)